OpenVSP/OpenVSP/README.md

    - `VSP_NO_PYDOC` -- Set this variable to disable
      Python documentation generation.

-   - `XXX_OMP_COMPILER` -- Set these variables to point at secondary compilers to use when the primary compiler does not support OpenMP.
-This will allow the VSPAERO solver to be built as a multithreaded program.
-Expected versions of this variable
-     are:

-      - `C_OMP_COMPILER`
-      - `CXX_OMP_COMPILER`

    - `VSP_INSTALL_API_TEST` -- Set to include the `apitest` executable
      in the installation package.